 ALA stands for Advanced Learning Academy.
-The ALA program operates within the International Baccalaureate framework to meet the need of qualifying gifted/advanced elementary students in grades 1-6 in the Ogden School District and surrounding area.
-The IB ALA has been sponsored by the Ogden School District for over 30 years.
+The ALA program operates within the school's International Baccalaureate (IB) candidate program framework to meet the need of qualifying gifted/advanced elementary students in grades 1-6 in the Ogden School District and surrounding area.
+The ALA has been sponsored by the Ogden School District for over 30 years.
 The program moved at the start of the 2022-2023 school year in conjunction with the opening of our brand new school building, Liberty Elementary.
-The IB ALA is designed to help students delve deeper into content and offer highly-challenging learning experiences that would not necessarily be afforded in a general classroom.
+The ALA is designed to help students delve deeper into content and offer highly-challenging learning experiences that would not necessarily be afforded in a general classroom.

-IB ALA Mission
+IB candidate school and ALA Mission

 The mission of this program is to meet the needs of the advanced learner through a rigorously enriched curriculum.